The Week in Pictures: July 25 - Aug. 1

 Protesters stepped up demands on Tuesday for India's ruling party to sack the lawmaker, holding several demonstrations just days after the accuser was critically injured in a highway collision.

-A U.S. Border Patrol agent apprehends a migrant who attempted to avoid capture after he illegally crossed the Rio Grande near Mission, Texas, on July 31.
+A U.S. Border Patrol agent takes a migrant into custody who attempted to avoid capture after he illegally crossed the Rio Grande near Mission, Texas, on July 31.

 A wildlife photographer captured this photo of a sea lion accidentally caught in the mouth of a humpback whale in Monterey Bay, California, on July 30.